beanhuo/libtracefs_libtraceevent_tools/README.md

-# Exampels of libtracefs, libtraceevent
+# Examples of libtracefs, libtraceevent